dusk-network/dusk-deploy-cli/README.md

                             rkyv serialization of the argument proper.
 Multiple arguments are serialized as a tuple.
                             If omitted, no argument will be passed to the constructor.
 If contract does not have a constructor, this argument may be omitted.
     -b, --block_height      Optional starting block height.
-Scanning the blockchain for notes will be started from this value.
-If omitted, scenning will be performed from block height zero.
+Scanning the blockchain for notes will start from this value.
+If omitted, scanning will be performed from block height zero.
 Note that it may take a long time to scan the entire blockchain, so in order to limit the waiting time, user can enter a height from which the scan is to be started.
 The user needs to know, at least approximately, above which height her unspent notes are located.